nldoc/nldoc.io/content/about.md

 ## Bio

 I did my Master in Forestry Sciences and Forest Ecology with a study focus on Ecosystem Modelling.
-My main research workflow includes agent-based modelling, mainly with NetLogo, data analysis, mainly with R, as well as data visualization and communication.
-I am also experienced in QGIS, HTML and Java.
+My main research workflow includes agent-based modelling (mainly NetLogo), data analysis (mainly R), as well as data visualization and communication.
+I am also experienced in QGIS, SAS, HTML and Java.

+If you are interested in my current reasearch projects, please check out the [projects section](/projects/).

 ## Publications